stolostron/multicluster-observability-operator/tools/simulator/metrics-collector/README.md

 # Metrics Collector Simulator

-Metrics collector simulator can be used to setup multiple metrics collector in different namespaces in one managed cluster, to simulate thousands of managed clusters push metrics to ACM hub cluster for scale testing.
+Metrics collector simulator can be used to setup multiple metrics collector in different namespaces in one managed cluster, to simulate thousands of managed clusters push metrics concurrenyly to ACM hub cluster for scale testing.

 _Note:_ this simulator is for testing purpose only.

 ## Prereqs

 You must meet the following requirements to setup metrics collector:

 - ACM 2.1+ available
-- `MultiClusterObservability` instance available and have following pods in `open-cluster-management-addon-observability` namespace:
+- `MultiClusterObservability` instance available and the following pods are running in `open-cluster-management-addon-observability` namespace:

 	```
 	$ oc get po -n open-cluster-management-addon-observability